paulscherrerinstitute/pshell/src/main/assembly/help/Utility Classes/ScanRecord.md

   * int getIndex(): the sequential index of the present record within the scan.
   * int getPass(): the number of the current scan pass.
   * int getIndexInPass(): the sequential index of the present record within the current scan pass.
-  * long getTimestamp(): the system time in milliseconds after sampling the record sensor.
+  * long getLocalTimestamp(): the system time in milliseconds after sampling the record sensor.
+  * Long getRemoteTimestamp(): the record timestamp notified by device.
+  * long getTimestamp(): returns the device timestamp, if present, otherwise the local timestamp.
+  * Long[] getDeviceTimestamps(): the readable timestamps, which may differ from the record timestamp.
   * Number[] getSetpoints(): the setpoint for each positioner.
   * Number[] getPositions (): the readback for each positioner.
   * Object[] getValues(): the readout of each sensor, which can be a scalar or an array.